Ravgautam/Book-Notes/README.md

 # Book Notes Website

 ## Overview
 This is a simple Book Notes website where users can add notes about books they have read.
-Users can input the book title, write their notes, rate the book, and view their notes in a horizontally scrolling layout.
+Users can input the book title, write their notes, rate the book, and view their notes.

 ## Features
 - Add book title, notes, and rating.
-- Display book notes in a scrollable horizontal list.
 - Store book cover images using a public API or placeholder image.
 - Responsive and user-friendly design.